Benchwise/benchwise/docs/docs/api/client.md

 Close the context-local client and release HTTP connections.
 Optional but recommended for clean shutdown.

 ## Usage

+Examples and guidelines for interacting with the Benchwise client.

 The client is managed internally via context variables (singleton pattern).
 Calling `close_client()` is **optional** but recommended for clean shutdown.